 Crisis Assistance Ministry

-Crisis Assistance Ministry is the Mecklenburg County “emergency room” for low-income families who are about to be padlocked or about to have their utilities turned off.
-Free clothes, small household goods, and furniture are also available through CAM to help the familiess stretch what money they have.
+Crisis Assistance Ministry is the Mecklenburg County “emergency room” for low-income families who are unable to pay for utilities.
+Free clothes, small household goods, and furniture are also available through CAM to help the families stretch the money they have.

 CAM was begun in 1975 by several churches who felt that assistance could be better provided if efforts were combined into one location, which initially was at DUMC.
 CAM has grown tremendously over the years, now filling a large building.
 Monies for assistance come from individuals, churches, foundations and government funds.

 Volunteers are used in many areas: interviewing families who are requesting financial aid to determine cause and eligibility; helping with clerical work in the business office; sorting donated clothes; and of course donating clothes and furniture.
 There is a large wooden box in the lobby near the parking lot door if you have items you wish to donate.
-If you are interested in volunteering or for more information go to www.crisisassistance.org.
+If you are interested in volunteering or learning more, click here.

 Reid Park Elementary